Cal Raleigh Player Props: Mariners vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 16th-ranked team ERA among all MLB pitching staffs (4.21).
+- The Orioles have the 17th-ranked team ERA across all league pitching staffs (4.31).

-- The Orioles rank 16th in baseball in home runs surrendered (84 total, 1.2 per game).
+- The Orioles rank 17th in baseball in home runs allowed (86 total, 1.2 per game).

-- In his last appearance on Saturday, the righty tossed six innings against the Chicago Cubs, allowing three earned runs while surrendering three hits.
+- The righty last appeared on Sunday against the Chicago Cubs, when he went five innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.